 - Change up your walkies route

-You can provide lots of entertainment for your dog when parks are closed by walking different ways to normal, so they can experience new sights, sounds and smells.
+When parks are closed you can give your dog lots of entertainment by walking different routes to your normal ones, so they can experience new sights, sounds and smells.

 - Try doggy barkour

 Incorporate some little training sessions within your walks to liven them up.
-Take treats with you and reward your dog for doing a trick along each street you walk down.
-You can also lay treat-trails for them to sniff out and follow or create doggy-parkour (or barkour) by using treats to guide them to circle street furniture such as benches and lampposts, all of which you can do on-lead so they're always safe.
+Take treats with you and reward your dog for doing a trick on each street you walk down.
+You can also lay treat-trails for them to sniff out and follow.
+Or why not create doggy-parkour (barkour) using treats to guide them to circle street furniture such as benches and lampposts?
+You can do all these on-lead so they're always safe.